 4. Use a crate or belt

-Safety belts have the advantage of securing dogs down very well – so that there is little or no movement possible in the event of an accident.
+Safety belts have the advantage of securing dogs down very well – so that it is little or no movement possible in the event of an accident.
 If you go this way then make sure the belt is made out of very strong material because your Husky is likely to get bored during travel and start chewing.

 Dog crates are a popular alternative and although offer some movement, are a lot more secure than no restraint at all.
-When purchasing a crate look out for these qualities:
+When purchasing a crate lookout for these qualities: